Look Up Arizona Divorce Records: Free Search

 The Clerk of the Superior Court processes orders in 3-5 business days, excluding delivery times—certified copies are not emailed or faxed.
 Call 520.724.3200 for any questions.

-Retrieve Divorce Records From Pinal County: Individuals in Pinal County will need to search for and obtain divorce records from the Clerk of the Superior Court.10 They can view and request copies of dissolution certificates online.
+Retrieve Divorce Records from Pinal County: Individuals in Pinal County will need to search for and obtain divorce records from the Clerk of the Superior Court.10 They can view and request copies of dissolution certificates online.

 Anyone can find and view dissolution records online at no cost by utilizing the Pinal County Divorce Records Online Search Tool.
 They can do this by searching using the party name, document type or docket.